 Enjoy a range of basic and premium accounts that come with no monthly fees and a KOHO prepaid card to make purchases.

-KOHO is a well-known online bank that offers basic and premium spending accounts linked to a reloadable prepaid Visa card.
+KOHO is a well-known online bank that offers basic and premium spending accounts linked to a reloadable prepaid KOHO Mastercard.
 These accounts aren’t designed for cashing cheques or sending international transfers, but they will allow you to carry out many of the everyday transactions that a traditional bank account might offer.

 How does KOHO work?